openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 and a non-negative integer indicates that the respective index in an array is to be selected.
 The path is formed as follows:

-  - Start with an empty array.
+Start with an empty array and repeat the following until the full path is formed.

   - To address a particular claim within an object, append the key (claim name) to the array.
   - To address an element within an array, append the index to the array (as a